-Initially the Energic Motoculteur range was only available with metal wheels, with a metal outer wheel bands available as a option for ease of movement on medium to hard surfaces.
-The wheel bands where originally available in 2 widths 55mm and 90mm.
+Initially, the Energic Motoculteur range was only available with metal wheels, with metal outer wheel bands available as an option for ease of movement on medium to hard surfaces.
+The wheel bands were originally available in 2 widths 55mm and 90mm.

 Outer wheel rims, different widths.

 Later with ridges to increase grip on smooth surfaces.

 These outer wheel bands were adapted with a covering of rubber riveted/secured on the outer contact surface.
 They were adapted from horse-drawn carriages of the time.
 They were available in the 2 width fittings 55mm and 90mm.
 The French term was “bandages caoutchouc de 55/90mm” – rubber tires.
 Being solid they were sometimes cut for more grip and these altered as other covering materials became available.

 Artisanal adaption of the outer rim with rubber/tread.